Apply to MC

 Be It Enacted by the Mississippi College Student Senate that:

-- During the spring semester, a Matthew Edwin Bradford Senator of the Year shall be selected by majority vote of the Student Senate.
+1. During the Spring semester, a Matthew Edwin Bradford Senator of the Year shall be selected by majority vote of the Student Senate.

-1. All senators shall be required to complete three Student Government Association service hours each semester.
+1. All senators shall be required to complete four Student Government Association service hours each semester.
+In the Fall, Senators will be required to work the Student Council Leadership Workshop as an additional service hour.

 3. The Residence Life Committee shall recommend improvements for the residence halls and the policies which govern them.

-5. The Elections Committee shall recommend improvements to the laws which govern Elections.
+6. The Elections Committee shall recommend improvements to the laws which govern Elections.
 Other non-legislative duties of this committee are specified in Title IV of the Bylaws for the Student Government Association of Mississippi College.
-The Elections Committee shall be comprised of the presidents of each academic class and the Elections Commissioner
+The Elections Committee shall be comprised of the presidents of each academic class, the Elections Commissioner, and the Deputy Elections Commissioner.

-6. The Documents and Protocol Committee shall regularly examine the Bylaws of the Student Government Association of Mississippi College and the Constitution for the Student Government Association of Mississippi College and recommend revisions or Amendments to unify these documents.
-The President, the President Pro Tempore, and the Parliamentarian of the Student Senate shall comprise this committee.
+7. The Documents and Protocol Committee shall regularly examine the Bylaws of the Student Government Association of Mississippi College and the Constitution for the Student Government Association of Mississippi College and recommend revisions or Amendments to unify these documents.
+The President, the President Pro Tempore, the Parliamentarian, and the Secretary of the Student Senate shall comprise this committee, as well as the Student Government President and Chief Justice.
 The President of the Student Senate shall serve as chairperson of this committee.

 Be it enacted by the Mississippi College Student Senate that: